The latest analyses, insights and strategies that inspire CMOs and marketers everywhere.

 Of course, that’s not what the Google press release on the top terms says:

-Google Year-End Zeitgeist Highlights Most Popular Search Queries and Trends of 2006
+Google Year-End Zeitgeist Highlights Most Popular Search Queries and Trends

 Social networking sites top the list this year’s most searched queries